New York's 10th congressional district

 New York's 10th congressional district is a congressional district for the United States House of Representatives currently represented by Democrat Dan Goldman.
-The district contains all of Lower Manhattan and the Brooklyn Heights, DUMBO, Cobble Hill, Red Hook, Gowanus, Prospect Heights, South Slope, Park Slope, and Sunset Park neighborhoods in western Brooklyn.
-The district also contains portions of Borough Park and Bay Ridge in Brooklyn.
-Prior to the 2020 census, the district stretched from the Upper West Side of Manhattan to Borough Park.
+The district contains all of Lower Manhattan, including Wall Street, and the western Brooklyn neighborhoods of Brooklyn Heights, DUMBO, Cobble Hill, Carroll Gardens, Red Hook, Gowanus, Prospect Heights, Park Slope, Windsor Terrace, and Sunset Park.
+The district also contains portions of Borough Park and Bay Ridge in Brooklyn, and all of Prospect Park.

-Redistricting history
+In Upper New York Harbor, the district includes Governors Island, Liberty Island and the Statue of Liberty, and parts of Ellis Island.

+History

 This congressional district has changed configurations and locations many times throughout its history due to redistricting, initially starting out as an upstate constituency before gradually moving south.
 Beginning in the 1870s, it shifted into parts of New York City, where it has remained to this day.